-Pupils failing to turn up/respond to sanctions WILL be followed up, in the first instance by the class teacher, then supported by the HoD and HoY.
-More serious breaches of pupil behaviour may need to be dealt with by Assistant Head Teachers or in extreme circumstances, the Headteacher.
+Pupils failing to turn up/respond to sanctions WILL be followed up, in the first instance by the class teacher, then supported by the HOD and HOY.
+More serious breaches of pupil behaviour may need to be dealt with by Assistant Head Teachers or in extreme circumstances, the Deputy Headteachers or Headteacher.

-When dealing with the consequences of unsatisfactory behaviour, it is important to have the fullest picture of a pupil's behaviour so that any incident may be seen in the widest possible context.
+When dealing with the consequences of negative behaviour, it is important to have the fullest picture of a pupil's behaviour so that any incident may be seen in the widest possible context.
 This detail will be used to judge which sanction is appropriate and may also help to identify any underlying cause for the behaviour.
-This in turn may impact on future work with the pupils and their parent / carers in order to improve future behaviour.
-All unacceptable behaviours should be recorded.
+This in turn may impact on future work with the pupils and their parents/carers in order to improve future behaviour.
+All unacceptable behaviours should be recorded using the Class Charts programme.
 Any of the following outcomes may result following an episode of unacceptable behaviour displayed by a pupil: